YavorIvanov/javascript-paginator/README.md

 ## TODO

+* Remove all pages but previous and next (feature `hidePages` implemented)
-* Provide many styles of pagination (CSS)
+* Provide many styles of pagination (CSS) /in progress/
+* Be able to pass in order for previous and next (planned)
+* Feature - rotate from the beginning when you reach the end (undecided)
 * Refactor.
-Split into multiple classes.
+Split into multiple classes. /some progress/
 * Provide code examples and explanations of how to get the project.
-* (questionable) You should be able to pass an object and use it's data (example date pagination)